Extended Definition of Phishing

 The Best Way to Secure Your Employees Against Phishing

 Despite the existence of perimeter defenses, spam filters, and ongoing employee education programs, phishing attacks remaining the leading cause of data breaches.
-Whether an attack comes via email, the web, or a network, Area 1 Security’s cloud-based solution uses various tools and techniques, including globally-distributed attack sensors, and a comprehensive suite of analytics to identify and preempt phishing attacks in their infancy.
-And while many mass-market solutions cannot detect low-volume, highly targeted attacks spear phishing schemes often exact the most damage.
-Area 1 Security’s solution preemptive measures to thwart phishing against all attack vectors – including highly sophisticated spear phishing.
+Whether an attack comes via email, the web, social, or network vectors, Area 1 Security’s cloud-native solution uses various tools and techniques, including globally-distributed attack sensors, and a comprehensive suite of analytics to identify and preempt phishing attacks in their infancy.
+And while many mass-market solutions cannot detect low-volume, highly targeted attacks Business Email Compromise schemes often exact the most financial damage.
+Area 1 Security’s solution preemptive measures to thwart phishing against all attack vectors – including highly sophisticated BEC.